What Is This All About???

 About Me

-I was born to a middle-class family in West Virginia.
-My
+I was born in West Virginia.
+My father was a

-father was a self-educated architect who evetually rose to prominence in the
+self-educated architect who eventually rose to prominence in the historic

-historic preservation side of architecture, writing several books and working
+preservation side of architecture, writing several books and working all over

-all over West Virginia, Maryland, Virginia, and other places.
-My mother worked
+West Virginia, Maryland, Virginia, and other places.
+My mother worked for my

-for my father as a secretary.
-They worked out of the house in the early years,
+father as a secretary.
+They worked out of the house in the early years, letting

-letting my parents raise five pretty successful sons in a great home
+my parents raise five pretty successful sons in a great home environment.
+We

-environment.
-We went to church every Sunday; played on various church and
+went to church every Sunday; played on various church and school sports teams;

 My personal life has been an interesting journey.
 Besides